Are you an unappreciated mom? Do you ever feel like you are just the maid?

 Teaching them to help with chores will help you battle against burnout and resentment.
 No one wants to feel like they are being taken advantage of by others, especially by those closest to them.

 One of the hardest parts of being a stay at home mom is the lack of accomplishment and recognition.
 Teaching our children to share the load of keeping the house running is a blessing to them and ourselves.
+By sharing in the work, they can see all that their unappreciated mom does for their family.

-Be More than the Maid: Use a little Love & Logic
+#3 Use a little Love & Logic

 Love & Logic is a parenting program and philosophy by Jim Fay (a former school principal) and Dr. Cline (a child psychiatrist.)
 It suggests giving children choices but only the ones you want.